 Yes, it was a very long time ago, but if you recall, memories are connected to emotions, and I had some very strong emotions that day.

 I kept asking when I could go to school.
-My mother showed me on the calendar how many days had to go by before I could finally go.
+My mother showed me on the calendar how many days were left before I could finally go.
 I counted, and counted, and finally, the day came.

 School was canceled because of Hurricane Donna.